 Dates and Prices

-This tour will run in April 2022, aiming to take advantage of the dry season when Pygmy Hippos are forced deep into the forest as the river recedes.
+This tour will run in April 2024 and January 2025, aiming to take advantage of the dry season when Pygmy Hippos are forced deep into the forest as the river recedes.
 The tour will run from April 1st to April 10th, 2024, and January 2nd to January 11th 2025.

-The cost of this trip is £4,195 per person excl. flights.
-This includes all accommodation, domestic flights and wildlife-focussed activities.
+The cost of this trip is £5,050 per person excl. international flights.
+This includes all accommodation, meals (excl.
+Abidjan), domestic flights and wildlife-focussed activities.
 Drinks are not included.
-We regret that we must levy a single supplement of £30 pp for this trip.
-To secure a booking, a deposit payment of £1,700 plus any single supplement must be paid.
+There is no single supplement for this trip.
+To secure a booking, a deposit payment of £1,550 plus any single supplement must be paid.